nicholas-long/kb/hacking/to-try-list.md

     - edit in source view and set text type at bottom to php code
 - wordpress -> edit plugins or themes to install web shell

+# github
+organizations -> people and their projects / commits check commit history for secrets / creds

 ## got source code
 - secrets / creds
 - grep vulnerable functions